+Performance Measures 30

+Performance Indicators Assessment 34

+Behavioral Treatment Review 35

-SECTION 4: Committee Structure 24
+SECTION 4: Committee Structure 35

-Program Compliance Committee (PCC) 24
+Program Compliance Committee (PCC) 35

-Quality Improvement Steering Committee (QISC) 25
+Quality Improvement Steering Committee (QISC) 36

-Improving Practices Leadership Team (IPLT) 26
+Improving Practices Leadership Team (IPLT) 38

-Critical/Sentinel Events Committee (CSEC) 27
+Critical/Sentinel Events Committee (CSEC) 39

-Death Review Committee (DRC) 28

-Peer Review Committee (PRC) 29

-Behavioral Treatment Advisory Committee (BTAC) 29
+Behavioral Treatment Advisory Committee (BTAC) 42

-Credentialing Committee 30
+Credentialing Committee 43

-Risk Management 31
+Risk Management 43

-Cost Utilization Steering Committee 31
+Cost Utilization Steering Committee 44

-Compliance Committee 32
+Compliance Committee 44

-Customer Service Committee 33
+Customer Service Committee 45

-Recipient Rights Advisory Council (RRAC) 33
+Recipient Rights Advisory Council (RRAC) 46

+ACCESS Committee 46

-Research Advisory Committee (RAC) 34
+Research Advisory Committee (RAC) 47

-Constituent's Voice 34
+Constituent's Voice 48

-Quality Improvement Teams, Ad Hoc Committees and Workgroups 35
+Quality Improvement Teams, Ad Hoc Committees and Workgroups 48

-Utilization Management Committee (UM) - see UM Program Description 35
+Utilization Management (UM) 49

+Practice Guidelines 49

-Organization and Committee Hierarchy 36
+Organization and Committee Hierarchy 50

-SECTION 5: QAPIP Evaluation.
-37
+SECTION 5: QPAIP Improvement Evaluation 51

-Plan Actions for 2021 37
+Plan Actions for 2021 and Upcoming Goals FY2022 51

-Section 1: Introduction
+SECTION 1: Introduction

 The Detroit Wayne Integrated Health Network (DWIHN), a National Committee Quality Assurance (NCQA) accredited Managed Behavioral Health Organization (MBHO) is the Pre-Paid Inpatient Health Plan (PIHP) and Community Mental Health Service Provider (CMHSP) for Detroit and Wayne County.
 DWIHN is the largest community mental health service provider in the State of Michigan.
+The Quality Assurance Performance Improvement Plan (QAPIP) Description provides the structure and governance to guide the formal processes for evaluating and improving the quality and appropriateness of health care services and the health status of the populations we serve.
+The QAPIP describes the quality activities undertaken by DWIHN to promote and achieve excellence in all areas through continuous quality improvement.

-The Quality Assurance Performance Improvement Plan (QAPIP) Description defines the program, purpose, structure, policy and procedure for DWIHN in the framework of DWIHN's Mission, Vision and Value. provides assurance that DWIHN achieves in alignment with healthcare reform.
-The QAPIP demonstrates to members, advocates, community organizations, health care providers and State policy makers that it has a distinct competency as a high-performing, member-focused, quality-focused, and evidence-based efficient provider of mental health and substance use disorder services and is an essential partner in helping healthcare reform to succeed.
-The QAPIP has the infrastructure necessary to improve the quality and safety of clinical care and services to our members and to oversee the QI program by ensuring desired member health status, quality of life and member satisfaction.
+The QAPIP demonstrates to members, advocates, community organizations and health care providers that it has a distinct competency as a high-performing, member-focused, quality-focused, and evidencebased efficient provider of behavioral health and substance use disorder services and is an essential partner in helping healthcare reform to succeed.
+It has the infrastructure necessary to improve the quality and safety of clinical care and services to our members and to oversee the Quality Improvement (QI) program.

-The term of the QAPIP begins October 1, 2020 and ends September 30, 2022.
+The term of the QAPIP begins October 1, 2021 and ends September 30, 2023.
 Upon expiration of the term, the QAPIP shall remain in effect until the DWIHN's Board of Directors approves a new QAPIP.
 The QAPIP incorporates by reference, any and all policies and procedures necessary to operate as a Prepaid Inpatient Health Plan and Community Mental Health Services Program.
 The DWIHN's Board of Directors hereby approves all current and subsequent policies and procedures through the approval of the QAPIP.